DIGITAL PRODUCT PASSPORT

 DIGITAL PRODUCTPASSPORT

-One of the most impactful regulatory tools introduced to date is the Digital Product Passport.
+One of the most significant tools in that shift is the Digital Product Passport.

-Digital Product Passports demand improved transparency and traceability about the supply chain so that stakeholders and consumers can better understand the environmental impact of the products they’re using.
+Digital Product Passports are designed to improve transparency and traceability across the supply chain, helping stakeholders and consumers understand the environmental impact of the products they buy and use.

-So, what exactly is a DPP, and why should manufacturers, marketers and business leaders care?
+So what is a DPP, and why should manufacturers, marketers, and business leaders pay attention now?

 What Is a Digital Product Passport?

 A Digital Product Passport is a structured digital record that contains key information about a product’s lifecycle.
-This includes everything from raw materials and manufacturing processes to how to dispose of a product.
+That can include everything from raw materials and manufacturing processes to repair guidance and disposal information.

-The DPP is a living document that supports sustainability goals, enhances accountability, and helps consumers make more informed, environmentally conscious choices.
+A DPP is not just a static document.
+It is an evolving digital record that supports sustainability goals, improves accountability, and helps people make more informed decisions.

 Is The EU Digital Product Passport Mandatory?

-The Digital Product Passport is set to become a mandatory requirement under the European Union's Ecodesign for Sustainable Products Regulation (ESPR), and is considered a key component of the EU's Circular Economy Action Plan.
+The Digital Product Passport is set to become a mandatory requirement under the European Union's Ecodesign for Sustainable Products Regulation (ESPR) and is a key part of the EU's Circular Economy Action Plan.

-By 2030, the DPP will be mandatory for a wide range of products sold within the EU, regardless of whether they are manufactured domestically or imported.
+By 2030, the DPP is expected to apply to a much wider range of products sold within the EU, whether they are manufactured locally or imported.

 What Should a Digital Product Passport Include?

-The specifics can vary by industry with some supply chains being more complex, but the European Commission has laid out a framework for what DPPs should typically include.
+The exact requirements will vary by industry, but the European Commission has already outlined a broad framework for what DPPs should include.

-This data must be accessible through a digital format and linked directly to the product itself, usually through a scannable code.
+This data must be available in a digital format and linked directly to the product itself, usually through a scannable code.

 Digital Product Passports Are More Than Just Compliance Tools